AyaAhmed01/The-App-Academy-Times/README.md

 # App Academy Times
-A single responsive homepage with main content, search modal, sections sidebar, main navigation and sections navigation that imitates the New York Times homepage.
+A single responsive homepage with main content section, search modal, sections sidebar, main navigation and sections navigation that imitates the New York Times homepage.

 ### Project structure
 ```